Military history of the United Kingdom during World War II: Beginning of the conflict

 The British Army immediately began dispatching the British Expeditionary Force (BEF) to support France.
 At first only regular troops from the pre-war Army made up its numbers.
 In 1940, however, men of the Territorial Army (TA) divisions being mobilized in the UK were sent.
 In the end, the BEF had I, II and III Corps under its command, controlling 200,000 men.
 The Royal Air Force (RAF) also sent significant forces to France at the start of hostilities.
 Some were French Army cooperation squadrons to help with matters like reconnaissance for the French Army.
 Others were Hawker Hurricane squadrons from RAF Fighter Command.
 Separately, Bomber Command sent the Advanced Air Striking Force, composed of squadrons flying the Fairey Battle and other machines that did not have the range to reach Germany from the UK.

 During the Phoney War, the RAF carried out small bombing raids and a large number of propaganda leaflet raids (code-named "Nickels") and the Royal Navy imposed a coastal blockade on Germany.

+The British army began the war with a paper force of 900,000 men 232,000 active regulars, 185,000 regular reserves, 34,000 in the militia, 428,000 in the territorial army and 21,000 in the territorial army reserve however of the many non active regular formations a total manpower amount of 480,000 was available in September 1939 thus the actual force was 700,000 and this figure includes those who were in training or filling non-combat roles at the outbreak of hostilities.